dimecoinproject1/dimecoin/README.md

 --------------------

 1. Change the background image to the dimecoin planets image on the splash.
-2. pdate the logo when the new one is available (as reported by [dimecoin.rocks](http://www.dimecoin.rocks/).
+2. Update the logo when the new one is available (as reported by [dimecoin.rocks](http://www.dimecoin.rocks/).

 -----